JadeYik/Wansik/README.md

 -Git add file and commit to your branch-name

         git add .
-        git commit "Your message will let teammates know what to do." git push --set-upstream origin <branch name>
+        git commit -m "Your message will let teammates know what to do."

+-Git push file first time

+        git push --set-upstream origin <branch name>

+-Git push file second time and more

+        git push

+## Happy Coding friends